 The state and territory levels of government were the first to initiate the renewal of Women's Budget Statements.
 Since 2016, some form of these statements has again been published by the majority of governments across Australia.
-This has been accompanied by a renewal of gender architecture facilitating learning and collaboration across states and territories, with the federal government playing a key role (see Case Study 10).
+In their most developed form, these statements are produced by Treasury and are based on gender impact assessments that feed into the budget decision making process.
+The renewal of the federal gender architecture, facilitating learning and collaboration across states and territories, has played a key role (see Case Study 10).

-The reintroduction of

-Gender/Women's Budget Statements at the state and territory level have mostly retained a focus on women, and the intersection of gender with other structural inequalities.
+The reintroduction of Gender/Women's Budget Statements at the state and territory level have mostly retained a focus on women, and the intersection of gender with other structural inequalities.
 The aim is to promote gender equality by closing gender gaps and giving greater value to the economic and social contributions of women.